apono-interviews/fullstack-interview/README.md

 - Proper error handling and input validation
 - **Dynamic management of citizens, roles, and places via additional API endpoints (UI optional).**
 - Testing
-  - There should be unit tests for core functionality of role validation.
+  - There should be unit tests for core functionality (access resolving) of role validation.
   - At least one e2e test covering UI interaction with backend.

 ## Submission Requirements
-Create a pull request to this repository containing:
-  - Explanation of technical decisions and architecture
-  - List of assumptions made
-  - API documentation (optional)
+Create a public repo on github (or any other platform) and send us a link to it.

 ## Evaluation Criteria
 - Code quality and architecture